reproducible-agile/reproducible-agile.github.io/public/files/agile2018_proposal.md

 # 1. Workshop name/title (and acronym is applicable)

-Reproducible Research at AGILE
+Reproducible Research Publications at AGILE (RR@AGILE)

 # 2. Description of the workshop by listing topic(s), objective(s) and planned outcome(s)

 ## 2.1 Topic(s)

-reproducible research, open science, reproducibility, software carpentry, data carpentry
+reproducible research, open science, reproducibility, software carpentry, data carpentry, reproducible paper

 ## 2.2 Objective(s)

 ## 2.3 Planned outcome(s)

 - spreading the knowledge about reproducible research practices in AGILE member labs
-- making participants' provided analyses more reproducible
-- introducing participants to tools/software for reproducible research
+- introducing participants to tools/software for reproducible research publications
 - learning about experiences of AGILE participants with reproducibility
 - report on the workshop website (cross posted on involved organisations blogs)
 - recruiting new expertise/co-organizers from the participants for a full-day workshop at AGILE 2019